 Documents & currency

 You will of course need your passport or ID card (EU member countries).
-If you are from a non-EU country you should check with your Greek consulate as to whether you need to apply for a visa.
+If you are from a non-EU country you should check with your Italian consulate as to whether you need to apply for a visa.
 You should also bring your sailing certificates as they are sometimes requested by the Port Police.
 If you intend to hire a car, motorbike or other vehicle whilst on holiday you should also bring your driving licence.
 Your personal holiday insurance documents and if you are from a European Union member country, the EU medical card should be included in your hand luggage.

 We recommend that you bring a combination of cash and traveller’s cheques together with your credit cards.
 Most of the time it is better to buy your Euros in Italy.
 You can use bank ATM cash machines in most places to obtain Euros so long as your bank card operates while abroad; not all do.